wakatime/jetbrains-wakatime/README.md

 ## Configuring

-WakaTime for Jetbrains IDE's can be configured via Tools -> WakaTime Settings.
+WakaTime for Jetbrains IDE's can be configured via Tools → WakaTime Settings.

 For more settings, WakaTime plugins share a common config file `.wakatime.cfg` located in your user home directory with [these options](https://github.com/wakatime/wakatime-cli/blob/develop/USAGE.md) available.

 ## Uninstalling

-Inside your IDE, select `Preferences` -> `Plugins`, then find the `WakaTime` plugin.
+Inside your IDE, select `Preferences → Plugins`, then find the `WakaTime` plugin.
 Click `Uninstall`.
 Then delete your `~/.wakatime.cfg` config file.

 ## Troubleshooting